Impulse-control disorder: Compulsive buying–shopping disorder

-Kleptomania

-Kleptomania is characterized by an impulsive urge to steal purely for the sake of gratification.

-In the U.S. the presence of kleptomania is unknown but has been estimated at 6 per 1000 individuals.
-Kleptomania is also thought to be the cause of 5% of annual shoplifting in the U.S. If true, 100,000 arrests are made in the U.S. annually due to kleptomaniac behavior.

 Signs and symptoms

 The signs and symptoms of impulse-control disorders vary based on the age of the persons with them, the actual type of impulse-control that they are struggling with, the environment in which they are living, and whether they are male or female.

 Co-morbidity

 Complications of late Parkinson's disease may include a range of impulse-control disorders, including eating, buying, compulsive gambling, sexual behavior, and related behaviors (punding, hobbyism and walkabout).
-Prevalence studies suggest that ICDs occur in 13.6–36.0% of Parkinson's patients exhibited at least one form of ICD.
+Prevalence studies suggest 13.6–36.0% of Parkinson's patients exhibit at least one form of ICD.
 There is a significant co-occurrence of pathological gambling (PG) and personality disorder, and is suggested to be caused partly by their common "genetic vulnerability".
 The degree of heritability to ICD is similar to other psychiatric disorders including substance use disorder.
 There has also been found a genetic factor to the development of ICD just as there is for substance use disorder.
 The risk for subclinical PG in a population is accounted for by the risk of alcohol dependence by about 12–20% genetic and 3–8% environmental factors.
 There is a high rate of co-morbidity between ADHD and other impulse-control disorders.